Pandoa/UltimateIOSToolkit/README.md

 > An Unreal Engine plugin to interact with the Android Java VM from Blueprints.

 ## Unreal Engine Marketplace
-The plugin is still in development and is not available yet.
+The plugin is available on the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/product/jbi-java-blueprint-interface).

 ## Features
 - Call Java methods from Blueprints.